-The car rider line will begin unloading at 7:45 a.m. and students will report to their classroom for breakfast.
-Students are not permitted on campus prior to 7:40 a.m., unless tutoring has been scheduled with a teacher, the student is eating breakfast, or participating in a scheduled school activity or club.
+School doors will open for the day at 7:45 AM.
+The car rider line will begin unloading at 7:45 a.m. and students will report to their classroom or to the cafeteria for breakfast.
+Students are not permitted on campus prior to 7:45 a.m., unless tutoring has been scheduled with a teacher, participating in a scheduled school activity or club, or other administrative approved events.
+Breakfast will be available before 1st hour from 7:45-8:00 AM, and between 1st and 2nd hours.
 School ends at 3:15 p.m. for all students.